cybermaggedon/mnemosyne/README.md

 # `mnemosyne`

 This is a simple, opinionated backup system which works well with a Linux system backing up to a remote NAS system.
-I'm using a Synologic.
+I'm using a Synology.
 If this code is useful to you, great.

 Data on the NAS is encrypted using a key file, so loss of NAS to theft is